8 Life Coach Requirements for a Successful Coaching Career

 What Do I Need to Start Life Coaching?

-To start coaching people, you’ll need to establish a clear niche, develop coaching skills (ideally, through training or certification programs), create a business plan, and develop a solid online presence to get clients.
+To start coaching, you need to establish a clear niche, develop coaching skills (ideally, through a life coach course or certification programs), create a business plan, and develop a solid online presence to get clients.
+You should also know what life coaches charge so you can charge accordingly.

 What Background Do You Need to Be a Life Coach?